Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 informative = ['what', 'who', 'when', 'where', 'which', 'why', 'how', 'can ']

-branded = ['royal canin', 'revolution', 'science diet', 'bravecto', 'balance life', 'black hawk', 'adaptil']
+branded = ['royal canin', 'revolution', 'science diet', 'bravecto', 'balance life',

-Step 1: Run Pip
+Step 1: Run pip

-You’ll get a green tick when it’s done.
+Click the play button next to the code.
+This installs the required libraries.
+You'll get a green tick when it's done.

-Step 2: Run python imports
+Step 2: Run Python imports

 import sys